Fast and furious? China's stalling box office points to consumer slowdown

 "Local film investors had been buying up lots of tickets for their own films, stoking a film market bubble," said Song Yuxing, an academic and independent film maker.
 He added slower economic growth was also a drag on domestic films getting made.

-Cinema operators such as Wanda Cinema Line Corp, China's largest, have seen the impact.
+Cinema operators such as Wanda Cinema Line Corp (002739.SZ), China's largest, have seen the impact.
 Wanda's box office sales were up 12.8 percent in the second quarter of the year, versus 61.4 percent growth in the first three months.

 To be sure, the Chinese box office has raked in $4.5 billion so far this year and is expected to soon challenge the U.S. market for the crown of the world's biggest.